moment/luxon/contributing.md

  1. Make sure you add or ESDoc annotations appropriately.
 You can run `gulp docs` to generate the HTML for them.
 They land in the `build/docs` directory.
  1. To test in your browser, run `gulp site` and then open `build/demo/global.html`.
 You can access Luxon classes in the console like `window.luxon.DateTime`.
  1. To test in Node, run `gulp cjs` and then run something like `var DateTime = require('./build/cjs/luxon).DateTime`.

+Luxon uses [Husky](https://github.com/typicode/husky) to run the formatter on your code as a pre-commit hook.
+You should still run `gulp lint!` yourself to catch other issues, but this hook will help prevent you from failing the build with a trivial formatting error.

 ## Gulp command reference

 | Command       | Function                                    |